-Dermatitis herpetiformis, also known as DH and Duhring’s disease, is a skin manifestation of celiac disease.
-Extremely itchy bumps or blisters appear on both sides of the body, most often on the forearms near the elbows, as well as on knees and buttocks.
+Dermatitis herpetiformis, also known as DH and Duhring’s disease, is a chronic skin condition caused by a reaction to gluten ingestion.
+The vast majority of patients with DH also have an associated gluten sensitive enteropathy (celiac disease).
+Extremely itchy bumps or blisters appear on both sides of the body, most often on the forearms near the elbows, as well as on knees and buttocks, and along the hairline.

 What is Dermatitis Herpetiformis?

-Dermatitis herpetiformis bumps and blisters resemble herpes lesions, hence the name “herpetiformis”, but are NOT caused by the herpes virus.
-Symptoms of DH tend to come and go, and it is commonly diagnosed as eczema.
-Symptoms normally resolve when on a strict, gluten-free diet.
+Dermatitis herpetiformis (DH, Duhring’s disease) bumps and blisters resemble herpes lesions, hence the name “herpetiformis,” but are NOT caused by the herpes virus.
+They are caused by gluten ingestion.
+While people with DH are at the same risk for the complications suffered by people with celiac disease, as many as 20% of people with DH will have a normal intestinal biopsy.
+However, DH patients with a normal intestinal biopsy and normal celiac serology (blood test) will still respond to a gluten-free diet.
+Symptoms tend to come and go, and DH is commonly diagnosed as eczema.
+Symptoms normally resolve with a strict, gluten-free diet.

-DH affects 15 to 25 percent of people with celiac disease who typically have no digestive symptoms.
+DH affects 10-15% of people with celiac disease.
+DH patients frequently have no digestive symptoms.
 DH can affect people of all ages, but most often appears for the first time in those between the ages of 30 and 40.
 People of northern European descent are more likely than those of African or Asian heritage to develop DH.
-The condition is somewhat more common in men than women.
-And men are more likely to have atypical oral or genital lesions.
+The condition is somewhat more common in men than women, and men are more likely to have atypical oral or genital lesions.

 How does a disorder that damages the intestines show up on the skin?
-“When a person with celiac disease consumes gluten, the mucosal immune system in the intestine responds by producing a type of antibody called immunoglobulin A (IgA)”, explains John Zone, MD, CDF Medical Advisory Board Member and Chairman of the Department of Dermatology at the University of Utah School of Medicine.
-As IgA enters the bloodstream, it can collect in small blood vessels under the skin, triggering further immune reactions that result in the blistering rash of DH.
+“When a person with celiac disease consumes gluten, the mucosal immune system in the intestine responds by producing a type of antibody called immunoglobulin A (IgA),” explains John Zone, MD, CDF Medical Advisory Board Member and Chairman of the Department of Dermatology at the University of Utah School of Medicine.
+These IgA antibodies are directed against epidermal transglutaminase.
+The antibodies then travel to the skin where they bind with the epidermal transglutaminase protein.
+Gluten ingestion seems to trigger this reaction.

 It is important to have your dermatitis herpetiformis skin biopsy performed by someone who has diagnosed the skin condition before and knows how to do the biopsy.
 The skin sample must be taken from skin directly adjacent to the suspected dermatitis herpetiformis lesion, as opposed to directly from the lesion, since inflammation in the lesion can destroy the IgA deposits.